karthik8899/CalcsLibrary/README.md

 # CalcsLibrary

-This application cacluculates a given arithmatic expression and compute the results.
+This application calculates a given arithmatic expression and compute the results.
 Curretnly, only four operators are used with its order of precedence wihout any eval/ third party libraries.

 Sample Input: